 - Make your essay wordy simply to meet the word count.

 Questions to ask when writing your expository essay

 Now that you know how to start an expository essay, it will also be appropriate to learn how to finish it the right way.
-After you have perfected your final draft, it is time to give your essay the last check by asking the following five questions to yourself:
+After you have perfected your final draft, it is time to give your essay the last check by asking the following five questions from experts of our essay service to yourself:

 - Have I chosen a topic that will resonate with the public?

 - Have I only used relevant evidence or can some of it be excluded without damaging the integrity of the essay?

 - Did I create a logical flow of the narrative or is my essay all over the place?

 - Did my evidence come from reliable sources?

 - Was I thorough when showing the different aspects of the subject?